38473/3407-ClassB-Group1/User_stories.md

 * Estimated: 2 days

 # User Story 3:
-* Title: Multi-Languages
+* Title: Interactions with multi-languages
 * Description: As a user, I hope to be able to interact with the chatbot and the cleaning company in various languages.
 When chatting with real people, the language is automatically translated, thereby enhancing accessibility.
 * Priority: Medium
 * Estimated: 2 days

 # User Story 4:
-* Title: Reservation System
+* Title: Services Reservation System
 * Description: As a service provider, I hope there will be a dedicated page for customers to fill in the reservation information, so that our company can arrange services efficiently.
 * Priority: Medium
 * Effort Estimate: 2 days